daler/chromhmm-enhancers-umel/README.md

 `config.yaml` file, since the values of these variables depend on your available CPU and RAM.

-- `config.yaml`.
+- [`config.yaml`](config.yaml).
 This file contains lots of documentation to describe exactly what is configured and how to change it if needed.
 It is the main point of configuration.

-- `data.tsv`.
+- [`data.tsv`](data.tsv).
 The format of this file is described in `config.yaml`.
 It defines URLs or local paths from which to acquire data as well as how they should be labeled.

-- `config/` directory.
+- [`config` directory](config).
 This is specifies which datasets are used for different ChromHMM models.
 See the `config.yaml` for a description.

 ## Run